felias-fogg/dw-link/docs/manual.md

 ![PIO](pics/pio04.png)

 On the right, the debug control bar shows up, with symbols for starting execution, step-over, step-in, step-out, reset, and exit.
-On the left there are a number of window panes giving you information about variables, watchpoints, the call stack, breakpoints, peripherals, registers, memory, and disassembly.
+On the left, several window panes give you information about variables, watchpoints, the call stack, breakpoints, peripherals, registers, memory, and disassembly.
 The program has already been started and stopped at the temporary breakpoint set at the first line of `main`.

 ![PIOdebugactive](pics/pio05.png)

-Before we now play around with the debug control buttons, let us set a breakpoint in the user program.
-First select the explorer view by clicking an the left top icon, then select the file varblink.cpp.
+Before we play around with the debug control buttons, let us set a breakpoint in the user program.
+First, select the explorer view by clicking on the left top icon, then select the file varblink.cpp.

 ![PIOexplore](pics/pio06.png)